Labern/passwords/README.md

 Yet passwords are still a useful way for a user to let a website or tool know that they are who they say they are.
 What is needed is a way to store some version of the password without actually storing the password itself.
 Best of all would be a scrambled version that no one could guess.
 It turns out this is exactly what happens, and that this scrambled form of a password is called a "hash".
 To produce a hash, we need a hashing function, by which I mean "a thing that takes plain text and produces a hashed version of it".
 One actual example of this — a non-reversible hash function — is [Bcrypt](https://github.com/bcrypt-ruby/bcrypt-ruby), which allows for the password to be stored in a new, scrambled form.
 All you need to know is that a hash is a scramble, and a hash function is a thing which does the scrambling.

 You don't need to understand how a hashing function works: you only need to know that it works, and why it is needed.
 You put the toast in; let the toaster do the work.
 Then eat the toast.
 (If you want; I'm not telling you what to eat.
 You look great.)
+Just as you put bread in and get toast out, so too if you put a plain text password into a hashing function, you get out a digest.

 For example, it is far better to let the user enter "password" and let the database have the non-reversible form of "password" -> hashing function -> $2a$12$hS9f57hYG28yn5AaTh/0fu8suk/MbUn7ZTNrAgUQRWqTD9w7HXkBi (for example).
 This way, the database on which the password is stored never knows the user's actual input, but can verify the user later by matching the password.
 (The use of salt, which adds an extra element of unpredictability, is stored inside the long list of letters, which allows the database to match the input password "password" with the digest).